norc-heal/heal-data-pkg-guide/docs/schemas/md_data_dictionary_fields.md

 *HEAL DSC Core Metadata piece to track and provide basic information about variables in a tabular data file (i.e. a data file with rows and columns) from your HEAL study.
 Objective is to list all variables and descriptive information about those variables.
 This will ensure that potential secondary data users know what data has been collected or calculated and how to use these data.
 Note that a given study can have multiple tabular data files; If the tabular data files contain different variables, you should create a data dictionary for each tabular data file.
 Thus, a study may have multiple data dictionaries*

-*This is an abridged version of the schema and only describes the fields/information you should provide for each variable.*
+*This is an abridged version of the schema and only describes the fields/information you should provide for each variable.
+For the full HEAL Data Dictionary document schema specification, see [here](https://github.com/HEAL/heal-metadata-schemas/blob/main/variable-level-metadata-schema/schemas/jsonschema/data-dictionary.json).*

 ## Properties